-- Treatment in a hospital for the medical complications of substance abuse. - "Medical complications" include detoxification, electrolyte imbalances, malnutrition, cirrhosis of the liver, delirium tremens and hepatitis. - Treatment in a hospital is covered only when the hospital does not have a separate treatment facility section.
+- Treatment in a hospital for the medical complications of alcoholism or substance abuse. - "Medical complications" include detoxification, electrolyte imbalances, malnutrition, cirrhosis of the liver, delirium tremens and hepatitis. - Treatment in a hospital, when the hospital does not have a separate treatment facility section.